iotaledger/wallet.rs/documentation/docs/specification.md

 5. Select inputs by using [select_inputs()](#select_inputs).
 6. Pass the serialized [unsigned transaction](#unsignedtransaction) to the `Stronghold` for signing with its “signTransaction” method.
 7. Perform proof-of-work.
 The _pow_ property in the account object should determine if the proof of work should be offloaded.
-8. Once proof-of-work is successfully performed, the message should be validated and stored in the persistent storage.
+8. Once proof-of-work is successfully performed, the block should be validated and stored in the persistent storage.
 9. After persisting the transaction, the transaction should be broadcast to the network.
 10. In the event of a broadcast error, there should be three attempts for automatic rebroadcasting.
-If all attempts fail, the send process should terminate, and it should be left to the user to retry the failed message.
-For failed messages, the “broadcasted” property in the transaction objects should be set to false.
+If all attempts fail, the send process should terminate, and it should be left to the user to retry the failed block.
+For failed blocks, the “broadcasted” property in the transaction objects should be set to false.

 ##### Parameters